SKure27/Space-Invaders-Emulator/README.md

-An emulator and disassembler for the Intel 8080 Processor\
-This emulator is used to emulate the space invaders arcade board
+An emulator for the original space invaders arcade board.